elixir-makeup/makeup/CONTRIBUTING.md

 ## Writing a New Lexer

-Makeup lexers use the excellent [NimbleParsec](https://github.com/plataformatec/nimble_parsec) parsing library be default.
+Makeup lexers use the excellent [NimbleParsec](https://github.com/plataformatec/nimble_parsec) parsing library by default.
 Writing a NimbleParsec parser is not a requirement to write an Elixir lexer.
-As said above, a lexer is just a module that implements a the behaviour above.
+As said above, a lexer is just a module that implements the behavior above.

 You can write your lexer in any way you want.
 You may use a different parsing library, a custom tokenizer, or even something like Regexs.
 On the other hand, by doing so you won't be making use of the combinators defined by Makeup.

-Because a Lexer is just a module that implements a behaviour, there is no need for your grammar rules to output the final token stream.
+Because a Lexer is just a module that implements a behavior, there is no need for your grammar rules to output the final token stream.
 You can process the token stream any way you want, as long as the format is the same.
 For example, the current Elixir lexer iterates over the identifiers in the token list to highlight some keywords such as `if`, `when` and `defmodule`.

 Makeup now provides an API to register lexers on application start.
-This means that you can dynamically add support for a new programming languages by just depending on a new lexer (as long as the application which is using Makeup knows how to get a lexer from the registry, of course).
+This means that you can dynamically add support for new programming languages by just depending on a new lexer (as long as the application which is using Makeup knows how to get a lexer from the registry, of course).

 The lexer has the responsibility to register itself on application start.